Managing & Accessing Finances

 Have a look through your loved ones’ personal belongings.
 Have they left a list of details as to what their assets are, who they bank with etc.?
 There may be documents amongst their personal belongings.
 They may have also had an AP set up with their bank which shows regular deductions being made.
 If you are unable to find anything, but believe there is a policy in place, it is prudent to contact insurance companies to see if they may hold life insurance for your loved one.
 Law firms sometimes hold older insurance policy documents too.

-How do I know if someone had KiwiSaver?
+How do I know if someone had Kiwisaver?

 If a search through personal belongings doesn’t shed light, then try checking with the Bank or the employer may provide information.
 Enquiries can also be made with IRD.
 If a KiwiSaver is in place, then they can provide details on who the provider is.
 The KiwiSaver will be accessed by the executor/administrator of the estate.